Colleen Valko, President

 Marty Heller works as a sustainability consultant for the US food and agribusiness sector with the Dutch firm, Blonk Consultants, and is a senior research specialist with the University of Michigan’s Center for Sustainable Systems.
 He also has experience as a local farmer.
 When not studying food system sustainability or chasing his 2 young kids, Marty might be gardening, djing and producing music, biking, cross country skiing, or marvelling in the natural beauty of northern Michigan.

-Chuck has been married 43 years and has 5 grandchildren and two adult children.
+Chuck has been married 45 years and has two children and five grandchildren.
 Chuck is a graduate of the University of Michigan with a MSW, class of ’77.
-His career has been working with families and children at Community Mental Health, Child and Family Services and TBAISD .
+His career has been working with families and children at Community Mental Health, Child and Family Services and TBAISD.
 Chuck enjoys spending time with family, volunteering in the community, and enjoying our natural resources.

 Steve Nance, General Manager

 Steve likes to call himself an unintentional, intentional grocer.
 After a career that has run the gamut from single proprietorship to decades spent at two of the world’s largest corporations, he jumped into the co-op world when Oryana needed a leader to navigate a post-recession recovery.
-Steve was not a stranger to the co-op, however; he had previously served on the Oryana Board of Directors.
-In its search for a new General Manager, the Board in 2010 decided to take a chance on a non-grocer and Steve took the helm of Oryana.
-Like most businesses, Oryana experienced bumps in the road, but the co-op grew to more than $17 million in sales.
-Steve then negotiated the acquisition of a second store by purchasing a competitor, Lucky’s Market, from bankruptcy, all while a pandemic was raging.
-Oryana sales exceeded $26 million in 2020 and are forecast at $32 million for 2021.
+Steve was not a stranger to the co-op, however; he had previously served on the Oryana Board of Directors having followed his wife Robin’s board service that took place during challenging times.
+In its search for a new General Manager, the Board in 2009 decided to take a chance on a non-grocer and asked Steve to take the helm of Oryana January 1, 2010.
+Like most businesses, Oryana experienced bumps in the road, but the co-op grew from $8 million when Steve started to more than $17 million in sales, but then shrank after Lucky’s Market, Costco, ALDIs and others arrived in 2017.
+After a challenging and confidential pursuit, Steve negotiated the acquisition of a second store with a winning bid for the local competitor, Lucky’s Market, in a complex bankruptcy, all while a pandemic was raging.
+Oryana sales doubled to $33 million in 2022 and are forecast at $34 million for 2023.
+As Steve says, co-op growth keeps more dollars local, supports local farmers and producers, provides fair prices, supports many of our local non-profits, and provides 200 staff good co-op jobs.